astroport-fi/astroport-lbp-frontend/README.md

   - If you'd like to test the frontend on the testnet first, you could also deploy the necessary contracts to the testnet and update the testnet portion of `networks.js` with the factory and pair addresses.
 - If further UI customization is desired, the CSS entrypoint is [`src/index.css`](src/index.css), and there are also component-specific CSS files in [`src/components`](src/components).
   - You also have full access to [Tailwind](https://tailwindcss.com/)'s wonderful suite of utility classes.
+- This app is configured out-of-the-box with [Sentry](https://sentry.io) support for error tracking/reporting.
+  - If you'd prefer not to use Sentry, no action is necessary.
+  - If you'd like to use it, you'll need to set the `REACT_APP_SENTRY_DSN` environment variable at build time (more on this below in the [Deployment](#deployment) section).
+  - If you'd like to use a different service for error tracking, you can make the necessary changes in [`src/index.js`](src/index.js) and [`src/report_exception.js`](src/report_exception.js).

 ### Deployment
 The recommended process is to configure continuous deployment via [Github Actions](https://github.com/features/actions) or some other means, but you could also build the project yourself and upload the resulting static site to any web host.